Resource-Constrained Decentralized Federated Learning via Personalized Event-Triggering: Numerical Results

 \subsection{Results and Discussion}

-We compare the performance of our method {\tt EF-HC} against three baselines: (i) distributed learning with aggregations at every iteration, i.e., using zero thresholds (denoted by \textit{ZT}), (ii) decentralized event-triggered FL with the same global threshold $r \rho \gamma^{(k)}$ across all devices (denoted by \textit{GT}), where $\rho = \frac1{b_M}$, and (iii) randomized gossip where each device engages in broadcast communication with probability of $\frac1m$ at each iteration~\cite{pu2021distributed} (denoted by \textit{RG}).
+We compare the performance of our method {\tt EF-HC} against three baselines: (1) Distributed learning with aggregations at every iteration, i.e., using zero thresholds (denoted by \textit{ZT}), which is a foundational synchronous method in contrast to our event-triggered approach; (2) Decentralized event-triggered FL, with the same global threshold $r \rho \gamma^{(k)}$ across all devices (denoted by \textit{GT}), where $\rho = 1 / b_M$ is chosen as the average of personalized thresholds of \texttt{EF-HC} for a fair comparison; (3) Randomized gossip, where each device engages in broadcast communication with probability of $1/m$ at each iteration~\cite{pu2021distributed} (denoted by \textit{RG}).
+The parameter $r$ in both \texttt{EF-HC} and GT as discussed in Sec.
+IV-A of the paper is chosen so that their frequency of communications would be comparable to RG, with the difference that RG does not conduct communications in an intelligent event-triggered way and instead does them randomly.
 We illustrate the performance of our method against these baselines in Fig.~\ref{fig:sim}.

-We first illustrate the average transmission time units each algorithm requires per training iteration in Figs.~\ref{fig:sim:svm_fmnist}-(i) and \ref{fig:sim:svm_femnist}-(i).
+\textbf{Communication resource usage.} We first illustrate the average transmission time units each algorithm requires per training iteration in Figs.~\ref{fig:sim:svm_fmnist}-(i), \ref{fig:sim:svm_femnist}-(i), \ref{fig:sim_new:svm_beta}-(i), \ref{fig:sim_new:svm_internet}-(i), \ref{fig:sim:lenet5_fmnist:eff}-(i) and \ref{fig:sim:lenet5_fmnist:beta}-(i).
 As we can see, {\tt EF-HC} results in a shorter transmission delay compared to \textit{ZT} and \textit{GT}, significantly helping to resolve the impact of stragglers by not requiring the same amount of communications from devices with less available bandwidth.
-But it is important to note that although less transmission delay per iteration is beneficial for a decentralized optimization algorithm, it can negatively impact the performance of the classification task.
+However, it is important to note that although a shorter transmission delay per iteration is beneficial for a decentralized optimization algorithm, it can negatively impact the performance of the classification task.
 Hence, a better comparison between multiple decentralized algorithms is to measure the accuracy reached per transmission time units.
-In this regard, although \textit{RG} achieves less transmission delay per iteration compared to our method, Figs.~\ref{fig:sim:svm_fmnist}-(iii) and \ref{fig:sim:svm_femnist}-(iii) reveal that it achieves substantially lower model performance, indicating that our method strikes an effective balance between these objectives.
+In this regard, although \textit{RG} achieves less transmission delay per iteration compared to our method in most cases, Figs.~\ref{fig:sim:svm_fmnist}-(iii), \ref{fig:sim:svm_femnist}-(iii), \ref{fig:sim_new:svm_beta}-(iii), \ref{fig:sim_new:svm_internet}-(iii), \ref{fig:sim:lenet5_fmnist:eff}-(iii) and \ref{fig:sim:lenet5_fmnist:beta}-(iii) reveal that it achieves substantially lower model performance, indicating that our method strikes an effective balance between these objectives.